seyhakbotr/simple-lms/STOCK_TRANSACTION_QUICKSTART.md

 2. Select adjustment type (applies to all books in this transaction)
 3. Add optional notes (e.g., "Monthly purchase from ABC Books")
 4. **Add Books:**
-   - Select a book from the dropdown
+   - Select a book from the dropdown (shows title, author, and ISBN)
-   - Current stock shows automatically
+   - Book details display automatically: ISBN, Author, Current Stock
    - Enter quantity to adjust
    - Preview new stock
    - Click **"Add Another Book"** to add more books